The triggers and symptoms of anxiety vary widely from person to person, but many people experience shortness of breath when they feel anxious.

 - progressive muscle relaxation

-If breathing exercises and relaxation techniques do not reestablish regular breathing patterns, people may need to seek immediate medical attention.
+If breathing exercises and other relaxation techniques do not reestablish regular breathing patterns, the person may need medical attention.

-Some people may benefit from temporarily using benzodiazepine medications to control anxiety symptoms, such as shortness of breath.
-Chronic anxiety and panic may require other medications and psychotherapy.
+Some people also benefit from temporarily using medications to control anxiety symptoms.
+Chronic anxiety and panic may require a combination of medication and psychotherapy.